smithery-ai/smithery-cookbook/servers/python/quickstart/README.md

 - Python 3.12 or higher
 - A Python package manager ([uv](https://docs.astral.sh/uv/) recommended, but pip, poetry, etc. also work)
-- Node.js and npx (optional, for Smithery CLI and Playground
+- Node.js and npx (optional, for Smithery Playground)

 ## Quick Start